sa501428/hic-emt/CONTRIBUTING.md

 ## **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-We welcome changes that are cosmetic in nature and do not necessarily add anything to the stability, functionality, or testability of Juicebox.
+We welcome changes that are cosmetic in nature and do not necessarily add anything to the stability, functionality, or testability of the codebase.
 Please follow commonly practiced Java Style Guides when doing so.

 ## **Do you intend to add a new feature or change an existing one?**